FLAMEGPU/FLAMEGPU2-pedestrian_navigation-example/README.md

 This example implements a FLAME GPU 2 copy of the original FLAME GPU 1 pedestrian navigation example.

-It provides a demonstration of keyframe animated agents, visible in [this video](https://www.youtube.com/watch?v=7Rm5n5yDDg4&loop=0).
+It provides a demonstration of keyframe animated agents and user interfaces, visible in [this video](https://www.youtube.com/watch?v=9jPfBs81XmE).

 ## Requirements